Solo Travel in Israel

 Israel Holy Sites

 The Church of the Holy Sepulchre is where Jesus is believed to have risen from the dead and the Tomb of the Virgin is said to be that of the Virgin Mary.
-But if you only visit one, make it the Western Wall (known as the Wailing Wall), the centre of Jewish worship but don’t visit on a saturday as you are prohibited to take pictures.
-The Mount of Olives is worth a look too.
+But if you only visit one, make it the Western Wall, one of the country's historic sites and main things to see in Jerusalem (known as the Wailing Wall).

-Bethlehem is definitely worth a visit but be prepared that it actually falls under Palestine and it is better to go there on a tour.
-Here you can see the Shepherd’s Field and the holy manger in the Nativity Church.
-The oldest church is still used in the world and sits above the cave where Lord Jesus was born.
+Bethlehem is one of the places to see in Israel but be prepared that it actually falls under Palestine and it is better to go there on a tour.
+Here you can see the Shepherd’s Field and the holy manger in the Nativity Church; the oldest church is still used in the world.
+This is one of Israel's religious sites and sits above the cave where Lord Jesus was born.

 Many believe that if you touch the stone in the cave you will be blessed.
 There are options to stay overnight in a Palestinian refugee camp if you wanted to spend more time in this ‘little town’ but don’t expect to see many little donkeys.